microsoft/vscode-docs/docs/remote/containers.md

 ## Opening a terminal in a container

-Opening a terminal in a container is simple.
-Once connected, **any terminal window** you open in VS Code (e.g. using **Terminal > New Terminal**) will automatically run in the container rather than locally.
+Opening a terminal in a container from VS Code is simple.
+Once you've opened a folder in a container, **any terminal window** you open in VS Code (e.g. using **Terminal > New Terminal**) will automatically run in the container rather than locally.

 You can also **use the `code-insiders` CLI** from this same terminal window to perform a number of operations such as opening a new file or folder in the container!
 Type `code-insiders --help` to what is available from the command line.